tiloio/express-seed/README.md

 To make real requests in your tests you can use the  [`./src/test/local-server.ts`](./src/test/local-server.ts).

 Just call `await LocalServer.run();` and your application gets started.
-Do this `await request('http://localhost:' + LocalServer.port).get('/v1');` to make a request against the started application.
+Do this `await request(LocalServer.app).get('/v1');` to make a request against the started application.

 > The [`./src/api/v1/routes/some-route/some.route.spec.ts`](./src/api/v1/routes/some-route/some.route.spec.ts) file shows how to use the local-server.

-To send request we user supertest.
+To send requests we user supertest.

 > For more information and how to use supertest visit https://www.npmjs.com/package/supertest.